ibraheemdev/ibraheemca/README.md

 The repo for ibraheem.ca, my open source blog.
 [Check it out!](https://ibraheem.ca/).

-This site was built with [gatsby.js](https://www.gatsbyjs.org/), [netlifycms](https://github.com/netlify/netlify-cms), [typescript](https://www.typescriptlang.org/) and a ton of other awesome open source packages you can check out in the [package.json](https://github.com/ibraheemdev/ibraheemca/blob/master/package.json).

-*This project was initally scaffolded with [the gatsby-lumen-starter](https://github.com/alxshelepenok/gatsby-starter-lumen)*
+This project was initally scaffolded with [the gatsby-lumen-starter](https://github.com/alxshelepenok/gatsby-starter-lumen).
+However, the author of that repo seems to not be accepting new changes.
+This repo will be regularly maintained and updated, as I use it for my personal blog.
+I also converted the entire app from flow to typescript, which I prefer.

 ## Features
 + [Lost Grid](http://lostgrid.org).